Traditional Funeral

 Cremation Vs Burial

 When it comes to funerals, a series of events is needed to honor and remember departed individuals, giving them a structured moment for family and friends to gather and offer their tributes.
-These services often include decisions about cremation vs burial, which are influenced by specific rituals and customs that can vary based on cultural, religious, and personal beliefs.
+These services often include decisions about cremation vs. burial, which are influenced by specific rituals and customs that can vary based on cultural, religious, and personal beliefs.

 Components of a Traditional Funeral

-A funeral normally includes some important key events that mutually create a respectful and heartfelt farewell.
+A funeral service normally includes some important key events that mutually create a respectful and heartfelt farewell.
 These elements commonly include:

 1. Wake or Visitation: This happening allows loved ones to see the deceased’s body and give the family of the deceased condolences to the family, normally it takes place at a funeral home or in the family home.